Catalogue: General Information

 In March, 1978, Dr. Verne R. Kennedy became the first Belhaven alumnus to serve as chief executive of his alma mater.
 In eight years as president, he reaffirmed the commitment to Christian service and the covenant relationship with the Presbyterian Church and installed a more efficient administrative structure.

 Another alumnus of Belhaven, Dr. Newton Wilson, became president in June 1986.
 His nine-year term saw the greatest growth in College history, from just over 600 students to more than 1,100.
 By 1995, over 80 percent of Belhaven's faculty held doctoral or equivalent degrees.
 The College also extended its outreach in nontraditional venues, with expanded course offerings for adult and evening students.
 Dr. Daniel C. Fredericks served as acting president in 1995.

-Dr. Roger Parrott became the tenth president of Belhaven in January, 1996.
+Dr. Roger Parrott became the tenth president of Belhaven in the Fall of 1995.
 Under his leadership Belhaven has added seven major buildings, a variety of new undergraduate academic majors and graduate programs, intercollegiate football, campuses in Orlando, Houston, Chattanooga, and Atlanta, online programs, the World View Curriculum, and earned national accreditation in all four arts.
 The size of the student body has tripled during his tenure.
 On January 1, 2010 the name was changed to Belhaven University.